Georgia-Armenia Bilateral Trade Analysis 2023

 Comparative Advantage

-Georgia's specialization in key industriescomplements Armenia's demand patterns, creating natural trade synergies.
+Georgia's specialization in vehicles: with only spark-ignition internal combustion reciprocating piston engine, cylinder capacity over 1500 but not over 3000cccomplements Armenia's demand patterns, creating natural trade synergies.

 2